Codeception/AspectMock/docs/Test.md

 ?>
 ```

-You can create a dummy without a constructor with all methods disabled
+You can create a dummy without a constructor with all methods disabled:

 ``` php
 <?php